GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if chunga's butts are still unarmored
 \- check if dying refills your ammo after being (manually) revived by another player
+\- check if rushers have less HP than snipers
 \- check if the Banshee skill pulses enemies (https://www.reddit.com/r/thedivision/comments/oiuhf2/fyi_banshee_pulse_disorients_and_pulses_enemys)
 \- check if the damage immunity after a self-revive is gone (https://www.reddit.com/r/thedivision/comments/n8ejqk/since_when_are_you_not_invulnerable_anymore_after)
 \- check if the demolisher firefly trick works on mini-tanks, tanks and marauders (https://www.reddit.com/r/thedivision/comments/n9l7xs/how_to_destroy_warhounds_in_a_easy_way_a_hidden)